The Debt Arrangement Scheme in Scotland

 You don't have to pay an administration fee for the running of the DPP.
 Your creditors do have to pay this fee though.

 A debt payment programme (DPP) under DAS is not the only option to help you sort out your problems with debt.
 Other options include:

-- bankruptcy (called sequestration in Scotland) – this might suit you if your financial situation has become intolerable because you can’t pay your debts as they fall due.
+bankruptcy (called sequestration in Scotland) – this might suit you if your financial situation has become intolerable because you can’t pay your debts as they fall due.
 You can apply for standard bankruptcy if you have debts of £3,000 or more.
-You can apply for 'Minimal Assets Process' (MAP) bankruptcy if you have debts of £1,500 or more and you have no disposable income or belongings or property that can be sold to raise money.
+You can apply for 'Minimal Assets Process' (MAP) bankruptcy if you do not owe more than £25,000 and have no disposable income or belongings or property that can be sold to raise money.
 Find out more about bankruptcy

 Before you decide on an option to deal with your debt, you should get advice from a money adviser.

 You can get free money advice from a money adviser at your local Citizens Advice Bureau.

 Find out more about DAS on the Accountant in Bankruptcy website and in its Debtor Information Booklet.